What the Bank of America shake-up means for you

 By Lou Carlozo

-NEW YORK The recent executive shake-up at Bank of America followed by reports of massive layoffs at the bank may leave you wondering what the turmoil means for you - either as a client of the banking colossus and Merrill Lynch, the brokerage firm it owns, or as a shareholder.
+NEW YORK, Sept 12 The recent executive shake-up at Bank of America (BAC.N) followed by reports of massive layoffs at the bank may leave you wondering what the turmoil means for you - either as a client of the banking colossus and Merrill Lynch, the brokerage firm it owns, or as a shareholder.

 As experts ponder these moves - which include the departure of Sallie Krawcheck, head of the bank's wealth management unit and Merrill's public face - they see a rocky period in the days ahead for the company's shareholders, but not necessarily its clients.(See links link.reuters.com/nav63s and link.reuters.com/pav63s for more information)